 one to browse subdirectories in order to identify which subdirectories and files are using significant amounts of the

 disk space.
-In addition, DiskSavvy provides the ability to display a flat list of top 100 files sorted by the file size.
+In addition, DiskSavvy provides the ability to display a flat list of top files sorted by the file size.

-Finally, DiskSavvy provides the ability to export the list of top 100 files to a text report file.
-In order to export the list of top 100 files, press the 'Export' button located on the top files
+PDF, Excel, text and CSV.
+In order to export the list of top files, press the 'Export' button located on the top files

 dialog, select an appropriate report format enter a file name to export the report to and press the 'Save' button.